At a Glance

 Hamburg feels a high sense of urgency to tackle its mobility problems.
 According to a 2018 survey of German cities by navigation technology company TomTom®, Hamburg has more congestion than any other city in Germany, even Berlin.
 The study revealed that in 2018, Hamburg commuters encountered jams on 33% of road journeys, which means motorists lost on average 113 hours a year to traffic jams.

-The city of Hamburg needed a traffic solution that would not only help decrease the amount of traffic jams, but also reduce vehicle idling time and protect the privacy of road users.
+The city of Hamburg needed a traffic solution that would not only help decrease the amount of traffic jams, but also reduce vehicle idling time without violating the privacy of road users.

-Hamburg Verkehrsanlagen GmbH (HHVA) used/is using thermal sensors to address this/these challenge(s).
+Hamburg Verkehrsanlagen GmbH (HHVA) used/is using FLIR System's thermal sensors to address this/these challenge(s).

 To meet its high need for traffic data, Hamburg Verkehrsanlagen GmbH (HHVA), the city’s public service provider for traffic control and infrastructure, ordered more than 2,000 FLIR thermal imaging sensors for vehicle and bike detection, to be installed on traffic lights and street lighting by 2021.
 Data collected by the FLIR sensors is fed to the city’s Urban Data Platform, a cloud-based platform that enables its users to evaluate the data in real time.
 One of the users of the platform is the Hamburg traffic police, who is using the data to optimize traffic light control and solve traffic issues, like unusual congestion or roadworks, much faster.